charliemitchell/glad/README.md

         }
     },

-    // Note this policy requires you to follow the convention /api/resource/:id resourceOwnerOrAdmin : function (req, res, accept, reject) {
+    // Note: This policy requires you to follow the convention /api/resource/:id resourceOwnerOrAdmin : function (req, res, accept, reject) {

         if (!req.params) {